Hacker’s Guide to SPM12

 MR image file handling

 In SPM, MR image files are handled in the form of the volume struct.
-If associated with a NIfTI image file, it has a field private
+If associated with a NIfTI image file, it has a field private that contains a nifti object, which in turn has a field dat that contains a file_array object.1

 Volume struct